-Getting bitten by Fido isn’t just a physical injury—it can often negatively impact the bond between owner and pet, as one might grow fearful of his dog.
+Getting bitten by your pooch isn’t just a physical injury.
+It can often negatively impact the bond between owner and pet, as one might grow fearful of his dog.
 If a paw-rent was bitten while trying to pat or feed his dog, he might avoid doing it again for fear of being snapped at.
 Some owners may even start neglecting their dog because they do not want to get injured.

 When dogs are in possession of something, they often assume that it belongs to them and may turn aggressive when it is taken away.
 Some run when they see you approaching, while others may turn to biting as a last resort to keep their item safe.

 Solution: Teaching Fido to ‘drop it’ can help.
 Hold one end of a dog toy while waiting for your dog to take the other end.
 Continue holding onto the toy so he can’t run.
 Then, offer a treat while telling him to ‘drop it’.
 Feed him the treat once he puts the toy down and is no longer interested in it.

 2. Pain Due To Injuries

 Dogs are relatively good at hiding pain until you accidentally touch a sore spot and it causes them to react instinctively by biting.

 Solution: If you suspect that your dog may be in pain, take him to a vet to get it checked.

 During mealtimes, some dogs may turn defensive and bite if you try to touch their food.